 - A1661, A1784 or A1785: iPhone 7 Plus

-The first model of iPhone is easy to identify.
+The original iPhone from 2007 is easy to identify.
 It has a grey/silver rear with a large black band across the bottom.
+It looks like this:

 iPhone 3G and iPhone 3GS